hlxmda/images/README.md

 # images
-an image set to store pictures of my note.
+An image set to store pictures of my note.